A Smooth Approximation Framework for Weakly Convex Optimization: Smoothing algorithms for generalized smooth problems

 We observe that $\Lcal^\dagger$ does not depend on the iteration index $k$.
 We primarily consider the following two scenarios where $\Lcal^\dagger$ is globally bounded. \begin{assumption} For every \(v \in \mathbb{R}\), the sublevel set \(\level(\phi_\eta, v) = \{\xbf : \phi_\eta(\xbf) \le v\}\) is bounded. \end{assumption} Imposing level-boundedness is a natural and reasonable requirement in our setting.
 For instance, if the regularizer \(r\) is level-bounded, then $\phi_\eta(\xbf)$ automatically possesses this property.
 In particular, for any $\xbf$ such that $\phi_\eta(\xbf) \le v$, we have \(\inf_\ybf f_\eta(\ybf) + r(\xbf) \le v\), which implies $\xbf \in \level(r, v - \inf_\ybf f_\eta(\ybf))$.

-Next, we present a more specific assumption tailored to generalized Nesterov smoothing: \begin{assumption} Suppose generalized Nesterov smoothing is employed, i.e., $\phi_\eta(\xbf) = h_\eta(A(\xbf))$, where $A:\Rbb^d\!\raw\!\Rbb^m$ and each component $A_i, i \in [m]$, is a smooth function.
-We assume that $h_\eta$ is level-bounded and that each $A_i$ is lower-bounded. \end{assumption} \begin{rem} The level-boundedness of $h_\eta$ is a natural assumption, as $h_\eta$ frequently serves as a loss function in machine learning.
-Notably, widely used examples of $h_\eta$, such as the softmax function and the Huber loss, possess this property. \end{rem}
+Next, we present a more specific assumption tailored to generalized Nesterov smoothing: \begin{assumption} Suppose generalized Nesterov smoothing is employed, i.e., $\phi_\eta(\xbf) = f_|eta(\xbf)= h_\eta(A(\xbf))$, where $A:\Rbb^d\!\raw\!\Rbb^m$ and each component $A_i, i \in [m]$, is a smooth function.
+We assume that $h_\eta$ is level-bounded and that each $A_i$ is lower-bounded. \end{assumption} The level-boundedness of $h_\eta$ is a natural assumption, as $h_\eta$ frequently serves as a loss function in machine learning.
+Notably, widely used examples of $h_\eta$, such as the Huber loss, possess this property.

 We now establish that $\Lcal^\dagger$ is bounded under the proposed assumptions. \begin{prop} Suppose either \Cref{assum:level-bounded-phi-eta} holds, or that generalized Nesterov smoothing is employed and \Cref{assum:level-bounded-h-eta} holds.
 Then, $\Lcal^\dagger$ is bounded. \end{prop} \begin{proof} First, consider the case where \Cref{assum:level-bounded-phi-eta} holds.
 It is straightforward to see that $\Bcal_{D^\dagger}(S_0)$ is a bounded set.
 Since $\Lcal_\eta(\xbf,\ybf)$ is continuous and $\Bcal_{D^\dagger}(S_0)$ is compact, it follows that $\Lcal^\dagger$ is finite.